N1ckn1ght/ACE/README.md

 Board - Complete! (~24m nps on perft)

-Engine - Complete! (~300k nps; Inspired by: BBC engine, shoutout to https://github.com/maksimKorzh)
+Engine - Complete! (~300k to 800k nps; Inspired by: BBC engine, shoutout to https://github.com/maksimKorzh)

 Eval - Complete!
 (Inspired by: Kaissa engine, also used PeSTO eval)